BRING IT, GRIM REAPER!!! YOU AIN’T GONNA BRING ME DOWN WITH YOUR SCYTHE!!!

 Ever since then, I’ve been doing crazy things to try and cheat death.

 On Tuesday, I drank a cola and ate Pop-Rocks AT THE SAME TIME, but it didn’t blow up my stomach like I was Star Jones at a Thanksgiving buffet.

-On Wednesday, I called 1-900-BIG-BUTY and 1-900-HOT-MILF from my cell phone while pumping gas and it didn’t blow up the entire gas station.
+On Wednesday, I made calls from my cell phone while pumping gas and it didn’t blow up the entire gas station.

 On Thursday, I chanted “Bloody Mary” thirteen times in my dark bathroom facing the mirror and I didn’t get my face ripped off by Bloody Mary.
 Actually, she appeared, but I scared her away when I used this poem to try and pick her up, “Blood is red, my balls are blue.
 Love making between a human and ghost is not taboo.”